Skip to main content

 )

-If your app modify the current modal view when receiving block_actions requests from Slack, you can call the views.update API method with the given view ID.
+If your app modifies the current modal view when receiving block_actions requests from Slack, you can call the views.update API method with the given view ID.

 private_metadata = "any str data you want to store"